neuralmagic/deepsparse/src/deepsparse/sentence_transformers/README.md

 ---

-This documentation is based on the original README from `SentenceTransformers <https://www.sbert.net/>`_.
-It extends the original functionalities with the optimizations provided by the `DeepSparse Engine <https://github.com/neuralmagic/deepsparse>`_.
+This documentation is based on the original README from [SentenceTransformers](https://www.sbert.net/).
+It extends the original functionalities with the optimizations provided by [DeepSparse](https://github.com/neuralmagic/deepsparse).

 **Note**: The example usage is designed for the DeepSparse-enhanced version of SentenceTransformers.
 Make sure to follow the specific installation instructions for full compatibility.
 Performance optimizations with batching and other advanced features will be part of future updates.